uliss/quneiform/readme.txt

 This port is has several limitations.
 Among the biggest ones are:

-- it has been tested only on Linux and OS X (FreeBSD should also work)
+- Windows version compiles only with MinGW and requires some gymnastics to get working
 - it only works on x86 and amd64 processors
 - there is no table recognition, because of https://bugs.launchpad.net/cuneiform-linux/+bug/260327